Beginning of Northeastern School District

 Interest earned on construction funds and interest saved on bonds retired will result in an ultimate saving in excess of $150,000 to the School District

-Last class in Manchester Old School.
+A class from Manchester Grade School.

-Now a parking lot for fire house & church.
+See below painting below.
+It is now a parking lot for fire house & church.

 NeyChip would love